cctbx/cctbx_project/CONTRIBUTING.md

 ### 11. Good etiquette:

-  * Everyone should run t96 after changing code and before committing.
+  * Everyone should run `t96` after changing code and before committing.

+  * Run only one instance of `t96` on anaconda at once

   * If your changes result in failed tests: Review your code and fix the tests.
 Even if they have been written originally by other developers.
 If you break code, it is your responsibility to fix it.